 5 social distancing date night ideas for couples who are living together

 - Workout together.
 Have you and your partner always dreamt of working out together, but your work schedules always seem to get in the way?
 This could be your moment!
-Check out live-streamed workout routine sessions and online dance lessons (Salsa or Tango are popular favourites), Fancy getting some fresh air?
+Check out live-streamed workout routine sessions!
+Or experiment with online dance lessons (Salsa or Tango are popular favourites).
+Fancy getting some fresh air?
 Consider spending your allocated hour of exercise trying new walking or running routes near you.
 You might be surprised what is on your own doorstep.

 - Cooking.
 All those recipes that have been piling up on your recipe book finally need to be tried out.
 Did we hear you say you don`t have the time or the skill?
 As long as you can get the ingredients, it is time to enjoy some quality time with your partner in the kitchen.
 Bring out the pan, baking tray, or that unused Wok and cook up a feast together.